 - Crockpot Sausage Cream Cheese Dip: This is my favorite dip for parties, because it’s only 3 ingredients, it’s tasty, and it makes a large amount.

-- Crab Rangoon: This is such a fun appetizer idea for potlucks!
-They’re like crunchy, cream cheese filled bites.
-You can make enough for everyone, and they’re easy to eat and share.
+- 7 Layer Dip Cups: This is such a fun appetizer idea for potlucks!
+You can make enough individual-sized dips for everyone, so they’re easy to eat and share.

 - Crockpot Little Smokies: Make a large batch of these BBQ-covered little smokies with just a few ingredients.